Jan Böhmermann: "V for Varoufakis" video, 2015

 In response to the claims of the middle finger being either fake or real, Böhmermann's Neo Magazine Royale created a false version of the video clip labelled #varoufake, which claimed to show that Varoufakis had not given the finger, and that the clip Neo Magazine Royale had used in "V for Varoufakis" was indeed a fabrication.
 At 8:10 in the video, Böhmermann says the following:

-This passage of the #varoufake video caused confusion, BBC interpreted it as an admission that the video in which the finger was given was the original footage.
-However, this quote is more likely meant to say that the editors of Günther Jauch did not edit the footage, because as explained in the rest of the video, the editors of NEO Magazine Royal edited it.
-The media were unclear as to which version was unmanipulated, and ZDF had to officially state that Neo Magazin Royale is satire and should not be taken at face value.
+This passage of the #varoufake video caused confusion; the BBC interpreted it as an admission that the video in which the finger was given was the original footage.
+However, as explained in the rest of the video, the editors of NEO Magazine Royal edited it.
+The media were unclear as to which version was not manipulated, and ZDF had to officially state that Neo Magazin Royale is satire and should not be taken at face value.
 Varoufakis himself praised Böhmermann's mockery of the German media on Twitter, writing "@janboehm Humour, satire & self deprecation are great solvents of blind nationalism.
 We politicians need you badly."
 Böhmermann won a Grimme-Preis award for the manipulated finger video.